 The Villa Giulia is a park in Palermo.
 It is located east of the botanical garden and across from the Foro Italico waterfront area.

-The garden was built in a place which then was located outside the city walls in 1778.
-In fact, it was the first public park in Palermo and was named after Giulia, the wife of the then Viceroy Guevara.
+The garden was built in a place that was located outside the city walls in 1778.
+In fact, it was the first public park in Palermo and was named after Giulia, the wife of Viceroy Guevara.

 In 1872, four exedras designed by Giuseppe Damiani Almeyda were built in the central square in the neoclassical style.
 In the middle is a fountain with a sundial shaped like a dodecahedron.